Tag Archives: determination

 I am well acquainted with persistence.
 Synonym: tenacity, grit, endurance, unflagging.
 Even so, this doesn’t mean that I find persistence an easy feat.
 It takes work, and you sometimes have to be like a dog with a bone.

-Then I watched an oldie-but-goodie 1962 movie, The Miracle Worker about Helen Keller.
-I’d seen this movie many years ago before, but I don’t remember it having such a great impact on me as it did this time.
-We know the story of Helen Keller and all her accomplishments in overcoming great adversity in being deaf, blind, and mute thanks to Anne Sullivan, her wonderful teacher.
+Then I watched an oldie-but-goodie 1962 movie, The Miracle Worker, about Helen Keller.
+I’d seen this movie many years ago, but I don’t remember it having such a great impact on me as it did this time.
+We know the story of Helen Keller and all her accomplishments in overcoming great adversity, despite being deaf, blind, and mute, thanks to Anne Sullivan, her exceptional teacher.
 But Anne Sullivan faced many challenges at a young age as well.

 She never faltered in her belief in Helen, believing “the chick has to come out of its shell sometime.”
 Anne’s way was to teach while disciplining, because “obedience without understanding is blindness, too.”